dadashvespek/SliceFrenzy-Webcam-Warrior/README.md

 Python src/main.py
 ```

-# The first time you load the game may take a lot of time as it needs to load the movenet model
+Have patience the first time you load the game as it may take some time for it to load the movenet model!